 Right to Safety

 Adult children and parents may enter into shared financial agreements, like joint bank accounts.
-Each party has rights pertaining to these financial instruments.
-It’s crucial to understand the legal implications, such as each party’s rights to withdraw money or obligations towards debts.
+Each party has rights about these financial instruments.
+Understanding the legal implications, such as each party’s rights to withdraw money or obligations towards debts, is crucial.
+There are exceptions to this rule.
+For example, if an adult child has co-signed a loan or is a joint account holder, they may be responsible for repayments.

 Joint Family Systems and Contemporary Challenges